Hacker0x01/hacker101/.github/ISSUE_TEMPLATE/content-feature-request.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Is your content request driven by a specific need or issue?
+Please elaborate.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+A clear and concise explanation of the issue or need prompting your request.
+For example, "I often find it challenging when..."

-**Describe the solution you'd like**
+**What specific content are you hoping to see added?**
-A clear and concise description of what you want to happen.
+Describe clearly and precisely what content you would like to see included.

-**Describe alternatives you've considered**
-A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**
 Add any other context or screenshots about the feature request here.